YT-Advanced/WSA-Script/docs/README.md

 **How do I uninstall Magisk?**

 - Request, using [Issues](https://github.com/YT-Advanced/WSA-Script/issues), a Windows Subsystem For Android™ version that doesn't include Magisk from the [Releases page](https://github.com/YT-Advanced/WSA-Script/releases/latest).
 Then follow the [Installation instructions](#installation)

-**Can I switch between OpenGApps and MindTheGapps?**

-- No. GApps will no longer function.
-Do a [complete uninstallation](#uninstallation) before switching
 </details>

 &nbsp;